opnsense/docs/source/history/thefork.rst

 A real concern with pfSense is transparency.
 Since Netgate bought the majority share of pfSense and renamed the company to ESF, it has been difficult to understand the direction they want the project to go.
-Removing the tools from Github without prior warning and using the brand name to fence off competitors has scared quite a lot of people.
+Removing the tools from GitHub without prior warning and using the brand name to fence off competitors has scared quite a lot of people.
 Also the license had changed for no apparent reason…